About WLHSS

-The Wesley L. Harris Scientific Society (WLHSS) is a Princeton University student organization founded in the year 2006.
-Its mission is to increase the number of underrepresented minority researchers in science and technology by creating a supportive and interdisciplinary community for minority engineers and scientists and promoting an appreciation of the scientific and technical excellence within the minority communities.
+The Wesley L. Harris Scientific Society (WLHSS) is an all-inclusive Princeton University student organization founded in the year 2006.
+Its mission is to increase the number of researchers in science and technology.
+This is achieved by creating a supportive and interdisciplinary community for engineers and scientists by promoting an appreciation of the scientific and technical excellence within the minority communities as well.

 The organization was founded in 2006 by Professor William A. Massey ’77 of the ORFE Department and Emeka Onodugo *09.
 Onodugo, the first WLHSS president, received his masters degree in 2009 from the Bendheim School of Finance.
 Over 25 former members have received a Princeton PhD degree in a science, technology, engineering, or mathematics (STEM) field and over 30 former members have a Princeton masters or PhD STEM degree.